-Don’t you love lazy Fall sundays?
+Don’t you love lazy Fall Sundays?
 No plans, no reason to leave the house and no checklist of tedious to-dos?
 ME too.
 When it’s chilly outside I especially crave warm, comforting foods—and large, comfy sweaters.
-For lunch I whipped up my favorite soup and then called my mom to ask for some specifics on her classic apple crisp recipe (because moms make the best apple crisp, right?).
-The result was this delicious, crumbly, happiness inducing (read: sugar coma) crisp, which I promptly gobbled up while lounging in my Sunday sweats.
+For lunch I whipped up my favorite lemony lentil soup and then called my mom to ask for some specifics on her classic apple crisp recipe (because moms make the best apple crisp, right?).
+The result was this delicious, crumbly, happiness-inducing (read: sugar coma) crisp, which I promptly gobbled up while lounging in my Sunday sweats.

 This apple crisp, served warm and topped with vanilla ice cream, IS SO GOOD.